stefangeneralao/hello-material-ui/README.md

-This is an empty React app except for:
+This is an empty webapplication for ReactJS with Material-UI and Roboto Font implemented.
-	- Material-ui installed.

-To run app in a local server, run "npm start".
+Run command "npm start" to start a local server at port 3000.